gngrwzrd/versionutil/readme.md

 it allows for the Info.plist to override the version update if it needs to be set manually.

-For example, setting minor version and restting the patch to 0 in the Plist would simply require this ````1.2.~````
+For example, setting minor version and resetting the patch to 0 in the Plist would simply require this ````1.2.~````

 Or setting the major and setting everything to 0: ````!2.0.0````